Tuesday, January 13, 2009

 Fifth: When sitting for long periods of time, take a moment ever :30 minutes and notice your posture.
 Then sit up straight, elevate your chest, and bring your head back over your shoulders.
 Every hour get up from the chair and stand with your back against the wall.
 Turn your palms forward and lightly squeeze your shoulder blades together.
 Press the back of your head gently into the wall, hold for 5 seconds and relax. walk away from the wall, but keep that chest elevated and head back over the shoulders.
 It's gonna feel strange at first, but your body will get used to it.

-Maintaining good posture is a lifelong commitment.
-And its worth it!
 By making a few small changes in your posture and having great chiropractic care you're more likely to avoid the damage and degeneration that comes with spinal and postural neglect and instead have a healthy spine for a lifetime!